bachelor-2014/report/v2/software.md

 - **Scanner** are used to scan large surface areas using image stitching.

-An important part of the design of the software core have been to ensure that it is kept modular with the intention and making it possible to extend it with more hardware options in the future.
+An important part of the design of the software core have been to ensure that it is kept modular with the intention of making it possible to extend it with more hardware options in the future.
 Modularity is achieved by making components for each feature of the robot encapsulating the functionality in a single place.
 A component is then defined in the configuration file to signal to the software